Results of your search

 How do I manage an appointment for a technician to visit my service address?

 In what context might you receive a visit from a technician?
 Initial installation Self-installation with modem delivery by the technician requiring signal verification VIP installation Adding or moving a coaxial outlet Service call * * The management of the appointment for a service call is different.
 Please refer to step 3.
 Important tips for a tech visit.
 Important tips for a tech visit.
 Here are a few things to know to make sure the technician’s visit runs as smoothly as possible.
 On average, a visit lasts less than an hour.
 You’ll get a better time estimate once the technician is on-site.
+The technician will intervene within the agreed time slot.
+However, the exact time of arrival cannot be guaranteed, as the itinerary is subject to prior appointments, traffic conditions, and other logistical factors beyond our control.
 Do not expect a call from the technician.
 He’ll only contact you at the number you provided when you planned your appointment if he plans to arrive before or after the allocated time slot.
 A person over 18 years old must be present.
 If not, the technician cannot complete the work , and a new appointment will have to be scheduled.
 Your equipment should be easily accessible.
 M ove ahead of time any furniture that may complicate things.
 If you’re the owner of a household pet, please keep it away from the rooms where the technician will be working.
 If you are a building tenant, have the owner’s written authorization beforehand should the technician need to drill, for example, a hole in an exterior wall.
 If the building owner is on-site, his verbal agreement will suffice.
 If you have shared ownership of your property, be familiar with the rules of your association in regard to such matter.
-The electrical room also needs to be accessible.
-If a technician’s visit is required, the time needed to get an appointment varies based on demand.
-So, make sure to plan ahead during the moving season in June and July.
-To view, change
+The electrical room also needs to be

 FAQ